NMenzel/Nasa-mission-feed/README.md

-# NASA Missions test
+# NASA Missions test-project

-1H Project, which displays data about Nasa missions.
-For testing my NextJs Starter Template.
+1H Project, which displays data about NASA missions, to test my Next.js Starter Template.
-This Project was bootstrapped with my Next.js Startup Template.
+This Project was bootstrapped with Next.js Starter Template.

 THIS VERSION IS ONLY FOR NEXTJS 12